HarperDB/documentation/docs/developers/components/reference.md

 Returns: `this` - The current `EntryHandler` instance.

 Closes the entry handler, removing all listeners and preventing any further events from being emitted.
 The handler can be started again using the [`entryHandler.update()`](#entryhandlerupdateconfig) method.

-#### `entryHandler.ready()`

-Returns: `Promise<void>`

-A utility method that returns a Promise that resolves when the entry handler is ready.
-This is useful for ensuring that the entry handler is ready before performing any operations that depend on it.

 #### `entryHandler.update(config)`